 December 5-6, 2015 Wine & Chocolate Walk Weekend, 11-5pm.
-Choose your day and enjoy local wines paired with artisan chocolates as you shop in Aurora’s historic buildings.
-Your $35 per couple passport (Early Bird price through November 15, 2015) includes seven wine/chocolate tastings from local wineries and chocolatiers, two souvenir wine glasses and $12 to spend in Aurora’s shops.
+Enjoy local wines paired with artisan chocolates as you shop in Aurora’s famous shops in our historic buildings.
+Your passport for two ($50) includes six or more wine/chocolate tastings from local wineries and chocolatiers, two souvenir wine glasses and $15 to spend in Aurora’s shops.
+Single tickets available for $25.
 Enjoy historic downtown filled with decorated shops.
 Fundraiser for Habitat for Humanity and Old Aurora Colony Museum.
-Purchase tickets at The Aurora Artisan Gallery on Main Street next to Pheasant Run Winery.

 Read more about your day in Aurora and what to expect below!

 (Advance tickets purchased December 1-4, may be picked up at TIME AFTER TIME, 21611 Main Street, Aurora.
 Open weekdays 11-5, Saturday & Sunday 10-5.
 (503) 678-5463.
 Tickets purchased at the event are $50 per couple/$25 single.)

 LET US TELL YOU ABOUT THE DAY YOU WILL HAVE IN AURORA!